Access and use data in teaching

 • statistics for individual students

-1. Click on the Content expanding menu in the subject navigation bar.
+1. Click on the Content menu in the subject navigation bar.

 Screenshot of the content tool depicting the cogwheel that you click to access content reports.

-3. You will now see an overview of how many students visited the content in your subject and the average time spent.
+3. You will be taken to the Reports screen which displays an overview of how many students visited the content in your subject and the average time spent.

 The Class Progress dashboard allows you to view detailed student progress reports for:

-1. Click on the Subject Admin expanding menu in the subject navigation bar.
+1. Click on the Subject Admin menu in the subject navigation bar.

 2. Under Learner Management, click Class Progress.

-3. Optional: You can use the Filter to option to view a specific group or section in your subject.
+3. You can use the Filter to drop down menu to view a specific group or section in your subject.

-Use your curser to hover over the login or grade bars to get more detailed information for a specific student.
+Use your cursor to hover over the System Access or Grades bars to get more detailed information for a specific student.

-4. Click on a student’s name for a more detailed view a detailed progress report.
+4. Click on a student’s name to view a detailed progress report.

 The Discussion tool has a statistics feature that provides an overview of discussion activity in your subject.
 These statistics allow you to monitor overall participation levels and individual student engagement.